pedronauck/to-titlelize/README.md

 ## Example with Mongoose

-This module is very helpfull to using with a mongoose in NodeJS to format a path of your module.
+This module is very helpfull to using with a mongoose in NodeJS to format a path of your models.

 ```js
 // models/product.js